Survivor Stories

 After about six months, I was told I could begin the membership pathway.
 I was relieved, honestly.
 I thought being a member might mean I would finally understand what everyone was whispering about.
 The first two tiers were normal enough.
 Tier one was a class on the church's statement of faith.
 Tier two was a meeting with an elder where they asked about my spiritual history and whether I had any unresolved conflicts with other members.
 Standard stuff, or so I thought.

 Tier three was different.
-I was told to arrive at the church on a Wednesday evening at 9 PM.
+I was told to arrive at the church on a Wednesday evening at 9 PM — I believe this was a Wednesday, but my Uncle Todd told me it was a Tuesday so I was confused… anyway.
 When I got there, the parking lot was dark except for a few cars parked around back.
 I was led through a side entrance I had never noticed before and down a staircase to a basement room I did not know existed.
 There were seven other people in the room, all seated in folding chairs arranged in a circle.
 In the center of the circle was a folding table with a single three-ring binder on it.

 An elder I will not name told us this was the "practical readiness assessment" and that it was a tradition dating back to the church's founding.
 He opened the binder and began distributing laminated cards.
 My card said "Membership Tier 3: Ordnance Familiarization."
 I assumed it was a typo.
 It was not a typo.
 The binder contained detailed schematics, chemical compound ratios, and what I can only describe as a field-expedient munitions handbook.
 One section was titled "528 Ways to528."
 Another was titled "528 More Ways to 528."
 I do not know what 528 means.
 I did not stay long enough to find out.

 When I stood up to leave, the elder put his hand on my shoulder and said, very calmly, "Sarah, this is just the onboarding.
 Tier four is where the healing begins."
+He pronounced my name wrong.
 I drove home and never went back.
 I still have the laminated card.
 I keep it in a safe deposit box, not because I want to remember, but because I need someone to believe me.

 I just hope no one else has to endure what I went through.